Last updated on February 9, 2026

 Timeless Lotus | Illustration by Lindsey Look

-Timeless is a new Eternal format available on MTG Arena starting December 12, 2023.
-It’s a 60-card Constructed format that allows you to play with every single card available on MTGA.
+Timeless is a 60-card Constructed Eternal format that allows you to play with every single card available on MTGA.
 If the card has ever been released on the client, then it’s legal in Timeless.
-And that’s the main difference from Timeless to Historic, because Historic has banned cards like Oko, Thief of Crowns and cards that weren’t ever legal there, like Counterspell.
+And that’s the main difference between Timeless and Historic, because Historic has banned cards like Oko, Thief of Crowns, and cards that were never legal there, like Counterspell.

-Timeless was created due to the huge popularity of events like Historic No Banned List.
+Timeless was created due to the huge popularity of events like Historic No Banned List in December 2023.
 Quoting WotC: “During the two-week event, over 3 million games of the Historic No Banned List event were played.
 The most-engaged players averaged over 100 games a day!
 This shattered our expectations and proved that there is an audience for this type of event”.

-Also, according to WotC, more cards were being released in MTGA and these wouldn’t be legal in Historic without risking breaking the format.
+This allows WotC to release cards on MTGA that aren't legal in Historic.
 The only caveat is that cards can get restricted in Timeless instead of banned, mimicking Vintage in tabletop MTG.
-Cards like Channel will already be restricted from the get-go, and more cards can get restricted should WotC deem it necessary.
+Cards like Channel were restricted from the get-go, and more cards can get restricted should WotC deem it necessary.

 Who is Timeless For?

 If you enjoyed the Historic No Cards Banned events, this is your format.
-Strictly speaking, this format is aimed at high-level players and veteran players that enjoy playing high-powered formats.
-MTG players that enjoy playing formats like Legacy and Vintage will find a home here.
-These formats usually have dozens of viable decks in between tier 1-2 and reward tight play and format knowledge.
+Strictly speaking, this format is aimed at high-level players and veteran players who enjoy playing high-powered formats.
+MTG players who love Legacy and Vintage will find a home here.
+These formats usually have dozens of viable decks in between tiers 1-2 and reward tight play and format knowledge.

-This format will also reward players that have a deep pool of MTG Arena cards.
-If you’re more of a beginner player, I’d recommend sticking with Standard or Historic before diving into this new format, the same way I wouldn’t recommend a new player to buy into a format like paper Modern.
+This format rewards players with a deep pool of MTG Arena cards.
+If you’re more of a beginner player or new to Arena, I’d recommend sticking with Standard by upgrading your starter decks before diving into Timeless, the same way I wouldn’t recommend a new player to buy into a format like paper Modern.

 Timeless-Legal Sets